 Disconnect switches can be used for safe service entrance, safe disconnect for maintenance and testing, fault protection for motorized equipment, and an emergency stoppage in the event of a complication.

-Types of Switches We Offer
+Types of Disconnect Switches We Offer

-- Line Isolation Safety Switches – Line isolation safety switches reduce the potential exposure to line-side voltage.
+- Line-isolation safety switches: Line-isolation safety switches reduce the potential exposure to line-side voltage.
 The compartmentalized design offers a method for disconnecting industrial control panels.
 This makes it possible to access the controls without exposure to line-side voltage.

-- Service Entrance Safety Switches – Service entrance switches are built to disconnect on the utility side.
+- Service entrance safety switches: Service entrance switches are built to disconnect on the utility side.
 This design requires fewer components and delivers a cost-effective solution for the needs of most businesses.
 As required, these can be fitted with an additional disconnect breaker for added protection.

-- 4-Pole and 6-Pole Disconnect Switches – 4-pole and 6-pole disconnect switches are used for disconnecting two-speed, two-winding motors.
+- 4-pole and 6-pole disconnect switches: 4-pole and 6-pole disconnect switches are used for disconnecting two-speed, two-winding motors.
 These fused switches provide superior overcurrent and short-circuit protection.